06chaynes/http-cache/docs/src/managers/streaming_cache.md

-# FileCacheManager (Streaming Cache)
+# StreamingManager (Streaming Cache)

-[`FileCacheManager`](https://github.com/06chaynes/http-cache/blob/main/http-cache/src/managers/streaming_cache.rs) is a file-based streaming cache manager that does not buffer response bodies in memory.
+[`StreamingManager`](https://github.com/06chaynes/http-cache/blob/main/http-cache/src/managers/streaming_cache.rs) is a file-based streaming cache manager that does not buffer response bodies in memory.
 This implementation stores response metadata and body content separately, enabling memory-efficient handling of large responses.

 ## Getting Started

-The `FileCacheManager` is built into the core `http-cache` crate and is available when the `streaming` feature is enabled.
+The `StreamingManager` is built into the core `http-cache` crate and is available when the `streaming` feature is enabled.

 ```toml
 [dependencies]